URI Modifiers

 Modifier::hostToDecimal

-Normalizes the URI host content to a IPv4 dot-decimal notation if possible otherwise returns the uri instance unchanged.
+Normalizes the URI host content to an IPv4 dot-decimal notation if possible otherwise returns the uri instance unchanged.
 See the IPv4 Converter documentation page for more information.

 <?php